MicrosoftLearning/mslearn-databricks/Instructions/Exercises/DE-04-Implement-CI-CD-pipeline.md

             ${{ secrets.DATABRICKS_TOKEN }}
             EOF

-        - name: Download Sample Data from DBFS
+        - name: Upload sample data to DBFS
-          run: databricks fs cp dbfs:/FileStore/sample_sales.csv . --overwrite
+          run: databricks fs cp sample_sales.csv dbfs:/FileStore/sample_sales.csv --overwrite
      ```

-    This code will install and configure Databricks CLI, and download the sample data to your repository every time a commit is pushed or a pull request is merged.
+    The code above will install and configure Databricks CLI, and copy the sample data from your repository to your workspace.

-3. Name the workflow **CI_pipeline.yml** and select **Commit changes**.
+1. Name the workflow **CI_pipeline.yml** and select **Commit changes**.
 The pipeline will run automatically and you can check its status in the **Actions** tab.

-    Once the workflow is completed, it is time to setup the configurations for your CD pipeline.
+1. Once the workflow is completed, go to your workspace page, select **+ New** and create a new notebook.

+1. In the first code cell, run the following code:

+     ```python
+    %fs
+    ls FileStore
+     ```

+    In the output, you can verify that the sample data is now present in the Databricks file system and can now be used in the workspace.

+## Set up CD pipeline

+After setting up the CI workflow to automate data ingestion, you will create a second workflow to automate data processing.
+The CD workflow will execute a notebook as a job run with its output registered in the **Job runs** page of your Azure Databricks workspace.
+The notebook contains all the transformation steps required by the data before it is consumed.

-4. Go to your workspace page, select **Compute** and then select your cluster.
+1. Go to your workspace page, select **Compute** and then select your cluster.

-5. In the cluster's page, select **More ...** and then select **View JSON**.
-Copy the cluster's id.
+1. In the cluster's page, open up the options to the left of the **Terminate** button, and then select **View JSON**.
+Copy the cluster's id as it will be needed to set up the job run in the workflow.

-6. In your repository, open the **job-config.json** in your repository and replace *your_cluster_id* with the cluster id you just copied.
+1. Open the **job-config.json** in your repository and replace *your_cluster_id* with the cluster id you just copied.
 Also replace */Workspace/Users/your_username/your_notebook* with the path in your workspace where you want to store the notebook used in the pipeline.
 Commit the changes.

     > **Note:** If you go to the **Actions** tab, you will see that the CI pipeline started running again.
 Since it is supposed to trigger whenever a commit is pushed, changing *job-config.json* will deploy the pipeline as expected.

-7. In the **Actions** tab, create a new workflow named **CD_pipeline.yml** and enter the following code:
+1. In the **Actions** tab, create a new workflow named **CD_pipeline.yml** and enter the following code:

      ```yaml
     name: CD Pipeline for Azure Databricks